 Offshore Gulf Stream Charter Fishing

-If you drive across the Bonner Bridge which spans Oregon Inlet just before dawn or at about 3:00 in the afternoon, chances are you’ll encounter a fleet of charter boats making their march to and from the Atlantic Ocean.
+If you drive across the Basnight Bridge which spans Oregon Inlet just before dawn or at about 3:00 in the afternoon, chances are you’ll encounter a fleet of charter boats making their march to and from the Atlantic Ocean.
 Because of its proximity to the Gulf Stream, just 12-15 miles off the coast, off-shore fishermen consider the Outer Banks, and particularly Hatteras Island, one of the best charter fishing launching points in the world.

 Quick Marina Guide